-Key committees in supporting effectiveness risk management of the firm are outlined below.
+Key committees in supporting effective risk management of the firm are outlined below.
 Additional information can be found in sections 3.1.2 and 3.1.3.

-2.2.1 Board Risk Committee ("BRC")
+2.2.1 Audit and Risk Committee ("ARC")

-The BRC is directly accountable to the Board and has delegated responsibility for oversight of high-level risk management.
+The ARC is directly accountable to the Board and has delegated responsibility for oversight of high-level risk management.
 It is responsible for reviewing key aspects of DCME's RMF and recommending to the Board for approval, including inter alia the firm's Risk Appetite Statement, Risk Management Strategy, ICARA, key risk policies, principles and methodologies.

-The BRC receives updates in relation to material risks and associated harms as well as developments.
-In addition, senior representatives of the Risk Management Division and the Finance Division regularly attend the BRC to ensure full coverage and "line of sight" of all material risk types.
+The ARC receives updates in relation to material risks and associated harms as well as developments.
+In addition, senior representatives of the Risk Management Division and the Finance Division regularly attend the ARC to ensure full coverage and "line of sight" of all material risk types.